The Worst Advice We’ve Ever Heard About Incident Communications

 Messaging matters, especially during a critical event.
 The worst thing a company could do would be to mass communicate the wrong information, erroneous instructions, or false reports, then have to send apology messaging with the correct information.
-Not only do you lose credibility, but time – time where seconds may count.
+Not only do you lose credibility, but time during a situation when seconds may count.

 Ahh, the poor admin.
 Quite a bit is often dumped onto their laps.
 With so much to manage, admins shouldn’t be expected to be the only mouthpiece of the company during a critical event, particularly if they aren’t equipped with the right technology to relay messaging effectively.